-- 1. The "Exclusion List" (1) made of: - Companies involved in any activity related to controversial weapons; - Companies with important revenue generated from services/products which are oriented towards armaments or warfare; - Companies involved in the cultivation and production of tobacco; - Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises;
+- 2. The "Exclusion List" (1) made of:

+- Companies involved in activities related to controversial weapons;

+- Companies with important revenues generated from services/products which are oriented towards armaments or warfare;

+- Companies involved in cultivation and production of tobacco;

+- Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises;

+- 3. Compliance with the exclusion list (negative screening).
+This list is made of companies that are to be excluded if their main business activity is carried out in any of the following business areas:

+- Adult entertainment;

+- Alcohol

+- o Coal

+- o Gambling

+- o Unconventional oil & gas